chumnend/cpp-template/README.md

 # cpp Template
-A template for cpp projects, uses CMake and Boost.test
+A template for c++ projects using CMake and Boost.test

 # Development Setup